davidascholer/insurance-broker-web/README.md

 - AWS SES for submitting emails from the site
 ### Static resources
 - cached
+    - Static assets such as images and SVGs are located in the `public/` directory.
 - migrate to S3 when applicable

 ## Available Scripts